dinahhandel/NDSRNY2016_Symposium/Bag-it Workshop/more-bag-activities.md

 2. In the bag's data payload, modify text or image files.
 Delete a few payload files.
 Modify information in the generated BagIt text files (eg. _BagIt.txt_).

 3. Validate the bag.
 What kind of error messages do you get?
 What do they mean?

+## BAGIT RESOURCES

+Interested in learning more about use cases and implementations, or need a refresher on the spec?
+Check out and add to the [BagIt Resources list](https://github.com/dinahhandel/NDSRNY2016_Symposium/blob/master/Bag-it%20Workshop/bagit-resources.md).